 Updating if you have the option to connect to the internet

-These steps are if you have a solid connection to the internet that your PlayStation 4 is recognizing.
+These steps are if you have a solid connection to the internet that your PlayStation 4 recognizes.
 You can accomplish this via Wi-Fi or LAN cable.

 - Select Update System Software from the Safe Mode menu option.